msearle5/xygos/docs/playing.rst

 ====================

 Many commands will also prompt for a particular object to be used.
-For example, the command to read a scroll will ask you which of the scrolls that you are carrying that you wish to read.
-In such cases, the selection is made by typing a letter of the alphabet (or a number if choosing from the quiver).
+For example, the command to run a card will ask you which of the cards that you are carrying that you wish to read.
+In such cases, the selection is made by typing a letter of the alphabet (or a number if choosing from ammunition).
 The prompt will indicate the possible letters/numbers, and you will also be shown a list of the appropriate items.
 Often you will be able to press ``/`` to switch between inventory and equipment, or ``|`` to select the quiver, or ``-`` to select the floor.
-Using the right arrow also rotates selection between equipment, inventory, quiver, floor and back to equipment; the left arrow rotates in the opposite direction.
+Using the right arrow also rotates selection between equipment, inventory, ammo, floor and back to equipment; the left arrow rotates in the opposite direction.

 The particular object may be selected by an upper case or a lower case